department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/navy-coast-guard-ships-vietnam.md

 ---
 layout: page-breadcrumbs.html
-title: Agent Orange Exposure on U.S. Navy and Coast Guard Ships
+title: Navy or Coast Guard Ships in Vietnam
 concurrence: complete
 plainlanguage: 10-26-16 certified in compliance with the Plain Writing Act
 template: detail-page